 Describing and addressing the current state of infrastructure ensures that prescribed grazing objectives—such as improving forage utilization, enhancing native plant communities, and protecting sensitive ecological areas—are achievable and sustainable over time.
 It also facilitates adaptive management, allowing landowners to prioritize upgrades or repairs that support both ecological goals and livestock productivity.
 Therefore, it is essential to evaluate and document the condition of existing infrastructure within the area to be grazed.

-Infrastructure includes roads, established trails, watering points, water tanks, wells, and permanent fencing, all of which may serve as the backbone of an effective grazing management plan.
+Infrastructure includes roads, established trails, watering points, watercourse crossings, water tanks, wells, and permanent fencing, all of which may serve as the backbone of an effective grazing management plan.
 The placement and condition of infrastructure components directly influence livestock distribution, forage use, animal health, and environmental outcomes (Teague et al. 2013).

 Water points, for instance, are critical in influencing livestock movement and concentration patterns.
 Poorly placed or malfunctioning water systems can lead to overgrazing near water sources and underutilization of forage in more remote areas (Gerrish 2004).
 Ensuring that water infrastructure is operational, evenly distributed, and accessible helps achieve more uniform grazing pressure—often a goal of prescribed grazing (NRCS 2023).